TommasoTarchi/Advanced_HPC-Final_assignments/README.md

     - `functions.h`: header file
     - `jacobi.c`: parallel MPI C code for Jacobi accelerated with OpenACC (OpenMP is used to further parallelize system initialization on host)
+    - `jacobi_aware.c`: as above but with CUDA-aware MPI communications
   - `job.sh`: batch file to run the scaling on Leonardo
 - `matmul/`:
   - `batch_scripts/`: directory containing batch files to run the scaling on Leonardo